comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

     [magitz@login2 magitz]$
     ```

 {% include warning.html content="Pay particular attention to the warning box at the top of p.
-400!!<br><br>Here is an example, first with the < properly escaped with a \, and second the error when it is not escapes and bash is looking for a file to redirect into string1.
+400!!<br><br>Here is an example, first with the < properly escaped with a \, and second the error when it is not escapes and Bash is looking for a file to redirect into string1.
 Think how much worse this could have been if I used > and there was a file called string2!
 <br>
 `[magitz@login2 magitz]$ string1='abc'`
 <br>